brandonvfx/go-prompt/README.md

 Why?
 ----

 I really like the powerline-shell prompt, I used it every day for almost a year.
-So when I was starting to learn Go I wanted my first *real* project to be something I used everyday and required learning a bunch of differnet things.
+So when I was starting to learn Go I wanted my first *real* project to be something I used everyday and required learning a bunch of different things.
 So re-writing powerline-shell seemed like a *good* idea.

 Install